thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 We've talked a big game about resilience this and interactive that.
 With [name resolution](/posts/nameres-base) done, it's finally time to put our money where our mouth is.
 All our compiler passes are assembled.
-It's time to tie them together into a compiler.
+It's time to tie them together into a compiler, but not just any compiler.

-Not just any compiler.
 Sure, we _could_ string together a batch compiler if we really had to:

 ```rs